All you have to do is start

 Coalition Application

-Students who apply via the Coalition Application, powered by Scoir, will complete their profile while logged in to their Scoir account.
+Students who apply via the Coalition Application will complete their profile while logged in to their Scoir account.
 Upon submitting their profile, students will be taken into the WashU Pathway to complete the Washington University-specific questions.
 After submitting both parts of the application, students will be able to apply for our Signature Scholar Programs and the Howard Nemerov Writing Scholars Program via the WashU Pathway.

 What you need to know for the WashU-specific questions:

-- Are you applying for need-based financial aid?
+• Are you applying for need-based financial assistance?

 Within a few days of submitting your application for admission, you will receive login instructions for the WashU Pathway.